 The former seat of government in the middle ages and is currently being used for expositions and a cultural center.
 It is right across from the Duomo.
 Did you know that part of the royal palace was destroyed so they could build the Duomo?
 I love how they repurpose buildings in Europe.

 Seeing these landmarks will make for a full day of sightseeing in Milan.
 Of course, you can stretch it out more leisurely and cover these in two days instead of one.
-There are other places of interest in Milan to visit, for instance the Teatro alla Scala, the beautiful opera house and the San Siro Stadium (Giussepe Meazza Stadium), home of A.C Milan and Internazionale , the two local soccer teams of Milan.
+There are other places of interest in Milan to visit that we didn’t get to see, for instance the Teatro alla Scala, the beautiful opera house and the San Siro Stadium (Giussepe Meazza Stadium), home of A.C Milan and Internazionale , the two local soccer teams of Milan.
+That would have been of great interest to us especially because l like football and he loves it, and we try to squeeze in a stadium tour when we visit new places with famous football clubs that offer tours.
 If you prefer touring with a reputable company, we recommend get your guide tours from personal experience.

 While l enjoyed my time in Milan, and l’m glad l had a chance to visit, it’s a place l wouldn’t purposely choose to visit.
 Federico on the other hand, likes Milan a lot because he loves fashion.
 I’m okay with the one-off.
 It’s kind of expensive too compared to the other cities in Italy that l’ve visited.